Laurie0131/PitchSample/PITCHME.md

 +++
-@title[UEFI Boot Flow Sec -1 ]
+@title[SEC - characteristics ]
 #### <p align="center"><span class="gold"  text-align: top >Processor Executes SEC starting at the reset vector </span></p>
-- SEC Consumes the Reset vector Serving as the root of trust
+- SEC Consumes the Reset vector
+- Serving as the root of trust
 - May choose to authenticate the PEI Foundation
-- AP waking stub
+- Init the APs waking stub
 - Early microcode update
 - Collect BIST (Built-in Self Test)
 - Other charactistics of SEC